ohtuprojekti-eficode/Amandus/README.md

 - Feature is implemented
 - Tests are passed
+- Documentation is updated to match the state of the application
 - Code is reviewed: at least 2 persons have accepted changes in the pull request
-- Feature is merged to staging and staging environment works as expected
-- Documentation is updated to match the state of the application
+- The feature works in production environment